dicebear/dicebear/apps/docs/pages/styles/index.md

       <strong>Styles</strong> Overview
     </UiHeadline>
     <UiDescription>
-      Browse our avatar library, from abstract patterns to hand-crafted character illustrations.
-Every style is made by artists and ready to use as profile pictures in your projects.
+      Browse our avatar library, from abstract patterns to hand-drawn character illustrations.
+Some styles come from independent artists, others we designed ourselves.
+All of them are ready to use as profile pictures in your projects.
     </UiDescription>
   </div>